Nadir-12/Gold-Price-Prediction-Model/README.md

 Obtain the dataset containing historical data on GLD prices and relevant financial indicators.
 Describe the dataset's features, such as date, GLD price, and other financial metrics.

 Exploratory Data Analysis (EDA):
 Conduct an exploratory analysis to understand the dataset's structure and distributions.
 Visualize key features to identify any patterns or anomalies present in the data.

 Correlation Analysis:
 Calculate the correlation matrix to assess the relationships between different features.
 Visualize correlations using a heatmap to identify significant predictors of GLD price.

 Feature Selection:
 Select pertinent features that exhibit strong correlations with the target variable.
 Consider domain knowledge and statistical significance in the selection process.

 Data Splitting:
 Divide the dataset into training and testing sets to facilitate model evaluation.
 Allocate a portion of the data for training the model and reserve the remainder for testing its performance.

 Model Selection and Training:
 Choose Random Forest Regression as the predictive modeling technique due to its ability to handle non-linear relationships and robustness against overfitting.
 Train the Random Forest Regressor model using the training dataset.

 Model Evaluation:
 Assess the performance of the trained model using appropriate evaluation metrics such as R-squared error.
 Determine the model's accuracy and generalization ability on unseen data.

 Results Visualization:
 Visualize the predicted GLD prices against the actual prices to assess the model's predictive capabilities.
 Plot line graphs or scatter plots to compare the model's predictions with the ground truth values.
 Conclusion:

 Summarize the findings and insights gained from the project.
 Reflect on the model's performance and its potential implications for forecasting GLD prices.
-Discuss any limitations encountered during the project and avenues for future research.

 Deliverables:
 Trained Random Forest Regression model for predicting GLD prices.
 Evaluation metrics and visualizations demonstrating model performance.
 Documentation summarizing project methodology, findings, and conclusions.